FloydMa1/CurseOfStrahd/World/Town of Vallaki/Burgomaster's Mansion(N3).md

 "Padded chairs and couches line the walls of this cozy, carpeted den.
 The room reeks of pipe smoke, and mounted on the east wall is the head of an angry-looking brown bear."

 The mounted bear's head is meant to unnerve visitors.
-It serves as a subtle warning not to antagonize the burgomaster, who spends most of his time in the library (area N3l).
+It serves as a subtle warning not to antagonize the burgomaster, who spends most of his time in the library (area [[#Library(N3l)|N3l]]).
 Although the burgomaster claims that his father killed the bear, the head was actually a gift given to his family by the late Szoldar Grygorovich, father of the wolf hunter Szoldar Szoldarovich (area [[Blue Water Inn(N2)|N2]]).

 ## Servant's quarter(N3f)
 "This room contains four simple beds and an equal number of plain wooden trunks."

 The household staff consists of a maid (LG female human commoner) and a cook (LG male human commoner).
-The other two beds belonged to the butler and the baroness's lady-in-waiting, both of whom have gone missing (see area N3t).
+The other two beds belonged to the butler and the baroness's lady-in-waiting, both of whom have gone missing (see area [[#Victor's workroom(N3t)|N3t]]).
 The trunks contain the staff's clothing and uniforms.

 ## Kitchen(N3g)
 "A cook wearing a white apron over a black smock busies himself in this warm, well-appointed kitchen.
 A staircase in one corner climbs to the upper floor."

-The staircase leads to the upstairs gallery (area N3i).
+The staircase leads to the upstairs gallery (area [[#Upstairs gallery(N3i)|N3i]]).
 A door in the west wall leads to a garden outside.
 The door is usually locked, and both the cook and the burgomaster carry keys to unlock it.

 ## Pantry(N3g)
 "This pantry contains shelves of foodstuffs, although half of the shelves are bare.
 Two barrels of wine stand against the east wall."